 Fanny and her partner shared this report with us about flying with the Transfer Case on Southwest to Hawaii in late 2020.
 Two out of three flights meant $300 savings on Southwest baggage fees for the two of them!
 “We made it 2 out of 3 flights without being discovered or having to pay anything!
 On our way home from Kona, Southwest attendants already knew it was a bike for one thing and they actually took out a tape measure to measure each side to check if it met their specs!”

 Jerome in 2021 said about flying with his Transfer Case on Southwest, Denver to Ontario: “They didn’t even ask if it was a bike.”

 In one instance when the luck of the Transfer Case didn’t show up, Bob shared his report to Unbound Gravel in 2021: “I flew Southwest.
 They recognized that this was a bike immediately, so I had to fork over $75 each way for the bike.
 Southwest was the only airline with direct flights from Oakland to KC, so that played a major role in airline choice.
 There were about 8 other bikes on my flight.”

-What they say: Bikes under 50lbs and over 62 linear inches will be subject to an oversized charge which is "a flat service charge of $150 each way for travel between the U.S., Canada, Puerto Rico and the U.S. Virgin Islands.
+What they used to say: Bikes under 50lbs and over 62 linear inches will be subject to an oversized charge which is "a flat service charge of $150 each way for travel between the U.S., Canada, Puerto Rico and the U.S. Virgin Islands.
 A service charge of $200 each way applies for all other travel."